 However, employment varies greatly within these broad geographic groupings.
 For example, in the Central City, employment declined somewhat in the downtown and South Waterfront subareas, while increasing for the River and Lloyd Districts.
-Within industrial areas, employment has declined within the Columbia Harbor while increasing for Columbia East of 82nd, the Dispersed Industrial areas, and for the Central City Industrial (or incubator) districts of Central Eastside and Lower Albina.
+Within industrial areas, employment has declined within Harbor and Airport Districts and Harbor Access Lands while increasing for Columbia East of 82nd, the Dispersed Employment areas, and for the Central City Industrial (or incubator) districts of Central Eastside and Lower Albina.

-For urban centers, strong gains have been experienced for Hollywood, Gateway and Lents while St. Johns, Hillsdale and West Portland have experienced stable or declining employment.
+For urban centers, strong gains have been experienced for Hollywood, Gateway and Lents, focused in health care and education, while St. Johns, Hillsdale and West Portland have experienced stable or declining employment.
 Of the neighborhood commercial areas, employment within dispersed commercial areas has increased while the job count has declined for commercial corridors and nodes.